0

 C: Lift up off of the ground slightly

 D: Just make a loud noise?”
+Guy inquired.

 flashbang

-There was a righteous ‘BOOM’.
+And then, there was a righteous “BOOM!”

-“God is great.”
+“God is great.”

 By almighty God and with honor,